 Smoke rises from a building in Damascus, Syria on December 8.

-Reuters reported that on December 8, a group of Syrians broke into al-Assad's residence, walked through the rooms, posed for photos and took away furniture.
+Reuters reported that on December 8, a group of Syrians broke into Mr. al-Assad's residence, walked around the rooms, posed for photos and took away furniture.

-On December 8, Iran's Foreign Ministry said that the Iranian embassy in Damascus was stormed by members of an armed opposition group in Syria, who destroyed many items.
+On December 8, Iran's Foreign Ministry said that the Iranian embassy in Damascus was stormed by members of an armed opposition group in Syria and many items were damaged.
 Tehran said that embassy staff had left earlier and were safe.
 On the same day, Turkish Foreign Minister Hakan Fidan said that President al-Assad had missed an opportunity to reconcile with Syria, leading to the collapse of his regime after years of instability.

 Several countries and international organizations said they are closely following the situation in Syria, calling for peaceful and stable solutions.